wangsy1999/wangsy1999.github.io/_pages/about.md

   - /about.html
 ---

-I recieved a Master of Science degree in Computer Engineering at New York University(NYU).
-Currently I am a Ph.D. student.
-I love photography.
+I received my Master of Science degree in Computer Engineering from New York University (NYU).
+Currently, I am pursuing a Ph.D. in Mechanical Engineering at Beijing Institute of Technology (BIT), specializing in humanoid robot control.
+In my spare time, I enjoy photography.

 ## News
-- **2025-07**: Recevied the official PhD admission of Beijing Institute of Technology.
+- **2025-07**: Recevied the official PhD admission of Beijing Institute of Technology (BIT).
 Go BHR!
 - **2024-05**: Graduated from New York University, with a GPA of 4.0
 - **2023-01**: Started to work as a head teaching assistant at ECE-GY 6303 Probability and Stochastic Process, Spring 2024
 - **2023-01**: Started to work as a teaching assistant at ECE-GY 6303 Probability and Stochastic Process, Spring 2023